InPlay-Inc/inplay-inc.github.io/content/docs/Solutions/SMULL/Inplay SMULL Development Guide.md

 |0x00|Data Length (LSB)|

 ### **Slave Connection Status Notification: 0xA03C**
-This command indicates the connection status between the slave and the master on the slave side.
-This is a notification command, which will be automatically sent when the status of the slave changes.
+This command indicates the connection status between the slave and the master.
+This is a notification command on the slave side, which will be automatically sent when the status of the slave changes.

 Response:   **0xA0 0x3C 0x00 0x01 B0**
 |Byte|Comment|